 Image credit: uniroma1.it

-In this heavy process where some of the phases may take many months, even years to complete, an Agile approach to project management is mostly applicable to the Concept and Design stages.
-There, Agile aerospace teams focus on iterating their plans and getting fast feedback from all concerned parties in order to ensure unambiguous product specifications.
-Furthermore, teams can make use of new technologies such as desktop simulators and 3D printing to evaluate their design choices, produce low-fidelity mock-ups and clear any misconceptions early in the process.
+In this heavy process, where some phases may take many months, even years to complete, an Agile approach to project management is mostly applicable to the Concept and Design stages.
+Agile aerospace teams focus on iterating their plans and getting fast feedback from all concerned parties to ensure unambiguous product specifications.
+Furthermore, teams can use new technologies such as desktop simulators and 3D printing to evaluate their design choices, produce low-fidelity mock-ups, and clear any misconceptions early in the process.

-Due to the high complexity of the work process as well as the long lead times in the aerospace industry, there is a higher need for shared understanding and team collaboration.
-With those missing, chances are that the product might not pass certification requirements.
+Due to the high complexity of the work process and the long lead times in the aerospace industry, there is an increased need for a shared understanding and team collaboration.
+With those missing, the chances are that the product might not pass certification requirements.

-Furthermore, the ever-increasing costs in Aerospace projects ask for reducing reworks and a more timely response to emerging issues.
+Furthermore, the ever-increasing costs in Aerospace projects ask for reducing reworks and more timely responses to emerging issues.

-Below, we are going to look at some challenges in Aerospace project management and discuss how Agile can help solve them.
+Below, we will look at some challenges in Aerospace project management and discuss how Agile can help solve them.

-Something that Aerospace companies often struggle with is translating the vision of a certain aircraft program into action.
+Something that Aerospace companies often struggle with is translating the vision of a particular aircraft program into action.
 The standard approach for years has been to lay out the roadmap to completion on lengthy Gantt Charts.
-However, the problem is that they easily become over-cluttered and have no connection to the day-to-day activities on the team level.
-This results in low clarity and a lack of awareness of what's going on in the process.
+However, the problem is that they quickly become over-cluttered and have no connection to the team level's day-to-day activities.
+This leads to low clarity and a lack of awareness of what's going on in the process.

-To solve that, Agile focuses on creating high transparency in the project life cycle and making sure that each team knows what is expected from them.
-In practice, this can be done with the help of Kanban boards.
-Aerospace teams can map their workflows and track progress from start to finish, which will eventually turn the board into an information radiator.
-This way relevant stakeholders can quickly unveil inefficiencies or emerging issues in the work process and take the necessary actions to respond to them in a timely manner.
+To solve that, Agile focuses on creating high transparency in the project life cycle and ensuring that each team knows what is expected from them.
+In practice, Kanban boards help you achieve this.
+Aerospace teams can map their workflows and track progress from start to finish, eventually turning the board into an information radiator.
+This way, relevant stakeholders can quickly unveil inefficiencies or emerging issues in the work process and take the necessary actions to respond to them promptly.

 This entire structure bridges the gap between planning and execution.
-It also helps relevant stakeholders see the status and progress of plans in real-time which contributes to an increased shared awareness and less chaos in the process.
+It also helps relevant stakeholders see the status and progress of plans in real-time, contributing to increased shared awareness and less chaos in the process.

-The design and development of an aircraft system requires interdependent teams to synchronize their work.
-However, due to the heavy processes in Aerospace engineering, often there are cases of disconnections between them, resulting in communication losses of around $15.8 billion annually.
+The design and development of an aircraft system require interdependent teams to synchronize their work.
+However, due to Aerospace engineering's heavy processes, there are often disconnections between them, resulting in communication losses of around $15.8 billion annually.

-The most obvious Agile response to that lies within colocation and face-to-face communication.
-However, especially when talking about large companies, a lot of teams working on large aircraft programs are often distributed around the world.
+The most apparent Agile response to that lies within colocation and face-to-face communication.
+However, especially when talking about large companies, many teams working on large aircraft programs are often distributed around the world.

-In such cases, the best practice is to bring the teams together for a short period.
-This is done in the beginning of the project which helps create shared understanding and determine the approach for work execution.
-After that, aerospace teams can sync progress, discuss impediments and continuously improve their processes with the introduction of regular cadences.
+In such cases, the best practice is to bring the teams together for a short period, preferably at the beginning of the project.
+This helps create a shared understanding and determine the approach for work execution.
+After that, aerospace teams can sync progress, discuss impediments, and continuously improve their processes by introducing regular cadences.
 Those include Daily Stand-up meetings, Service Delivery Reviews, Operations Reviews, etc.

-In addition to that, as the Aerospace engineering life cycle is linear, a clear process for dependency management is also necessary.
-Agile preaches cross-functional teams in order to break silos and eliminate dependencies.
-However, in a complex engineering environment, that might not be always possible.
+In addition to that, as the Aerospace engineering life cycle is linear, a transparent process for dependency management is also necessary.
+Agile preaches cross-functional teams to break silos and eliminate dependencies.
+However, in a complex engineering environment, that might not always be possible.